FluxConnect

 Predictable costs

 Databricks' DBU-based pricing can be difficult to forecast, especially with variable compute workloads.
-FluxConnect's pricing is simple and predictable: volume-based data cost plus €1 per supplier.
+FluxConnect SaaS pricing is simple and predictable: published rates by order-line volume, with a €500/month minimum.

 Days to go live, not months